 Inductors are soldered just like resistors.
-They also use similar color-coding, usually with four bands.
+They also use similar color coding, with usually four bands.
 The first two are the base value (see table below), the third is the multiplier to the base value and the fourth is the tolerance.
 The inductor value is: